How To Make Thanksgiving Stuffing in a Slow Cooker

 7-quart slow cooker

-- Toast the bread: If the bread is not already completely stale and dried out, preheat the oven to 225°F. Spread the bread cubes on a large baking sheet and bake for 90 minutes or until quite crisp, stirring every half hour.
+- Toast the bread.
+If the bread is not already completely stale and dried out, arrange a rack in the middle of the oven and heat to 225°F. Spread the bread cubes on a large, rimmed baking sheet.
+Bake, stirring every 30 minutes, until quite crisp, about 90 minutes.

-- Cook the vegetables: Heat the butter in a large sauté pan over medium-high heat.
-Add the onions, celery, and garlic and cook, stirring frequently, for 10 minutes or until the vegetables are very soft.
-Stir in the sage and thyme and cook for 2 more minutes, then remove the pan from the heat.
+- Cook the vegetables.
+Melt the butter in a large frying pan over medium-high heat.
+Add the onions, celery, and garlic and cook, stirring frequently, until the vegetables are very soft, about 10 minutes.
+Stir in the sage and thyme and cook for 2 minutes more.
+Remove the pan from the heat.

-- Combine the ingredients: Beat the eggs with the broth, salt, fresh black pepper, and dried fruit or nuts, if using.
-In a large bowl, fold together the toasted bread cubes with the cooked onions and celery, then stir in the egg-broth mixture.
+- Combine the ingredients.
+Place the eggs, broth, salt, and pepper in a medium bowl and whisk to combine.
+In a large bowl, fold together the toasted bread cubes with the cooked vegetables any any dried fruits or nuts, then fold in the egg-broth mixture until evenly moistened.